How to Cook with Wine

 Now this may seem shockingly extravagant, but that’s the fun.

-Truly, you can use dry bubbly wherever you would use white wine, and leave it at that, but it’s satisfyingly indulgent add the name sparkling wine to the standard title of the recipe, and then bask in the splendor of “what, this old thing?” faux humility.
+Truly, you can use dry bubbly wherever you would use white wine, and leave it at that, but it’s satisfyingly indulgent to to name the sparkling wine to the standard title of the recipe (eg. Champagne Risotto or Prosecco Poached Shrimp), and then bask in the splendor of “what, this old thing?” faux humility.

 A splash of sparkling to risotto, a dash of bubbly to coq au vin, or a pop of fizz to a mignonette, and your dinner game is automatically elevated.